Hazara FC

-Hazara Football Club Quetta is a Pakistani football club which was founded in 1937 and formed in British India.
+Hazara Football Club is a Pakistani football club which was founded in 1937 and formed in British India.
 It participated in the regional Quetta Football League and is one of the oldest football clubs in Pakistan.

 The club was one of the earliest teams in the Indian subcontinent.
 Players such as Safdar Ali Babul, Haji Muhammad Juma, Haji Muhammad Hussain, Ahmed Ali, Zakir Hussain, Abdul Wahid Durrani, Qayyum Changezi, Taj Mohammad Sr., Muhammad Siddiq, Muhammad Ali Shah, Younus Changezi have previously played for the club.

-Early history
+History

 Pre-Independence (1937–1947)

 Hazara Club Quetta was established in 1937.
 During a period when the Hazara community was organized around traditional structures such as the Khanwada (family), tribe, and ethnic lineage.
 Five individuals, Babu Qasim Ali, Haji Nasir Ali Khan, Haji Ghulam Haider, Muhammad Issa, and Nowruz Ali Babul, came together to establish the Hazara Football Club.

 The team was associated with the 106th Hazara Pioneers, a regiment established in 1904, which also participated in rifle shooting and hockey.
 However, following its disbandment in 1933 due to political changes, The sense of sport fell, which was eventually picked up with football.